Film Studies BFA

 Submit a short film/video up to 90 seconds in length (maximum), shot in any medium that addresses the theme/concept of "RECKONING" along with three examples of any visual work (photographs, drawings, paintings, computer-generated prints, or photos of sculptures or other artwork - please do not include still frames or screenshots captured from videos, etc.).
 The short film/video must illustrate the theme.
 The three examples of visual work do not need to illustrate the theme.

 Your video must be uploaded to “Vimeo.”
-When you have a Vimeo URL (e.g. https://vimeo.com/43927921) (external link) please paste the link into a single file (i.e. Microsoft Word document exported or saved as a .pdf) and upload the .pdf file in your ChooseTMU Applicant Portal.
+When you have a Vimeo URL (e.g. https://vimeo.com/43927921 (external link, opens in new window) ) please paste the link, along with your three examples of visual work, into a single file (i.e. Microsoft Word document exported or saved as a .pdf) and upload the .pdf file in your ChooseTMU Applicant Portal.
 If you choose to use the privacy settings in Vimeo, there is a member subscription fee to do so.
 Please use the password "FILM2024".
 You can also choose to not use the privacy settings and not pay the Vimeo subscription fee.

 Please save and upload your project outline as a .pdf file.

 - What single film has most influenced you and why?

 - How has that film expanded your notion of what cinema can be?

 This statement should reflect only the effort of the applicant.